ntraugh/Generated-README/generated/README.md

   - [Questions](#-Questions)

   ## Description
-  It's a very large project with lots of people working on it
+  This is a large project with a lot of information on it.

   ## Installation
-  npm installer
+  However you would like

   ## Usage
-  use it however you see fit
+  However you would like

   ## License
-  BSD 3-Clause
+  Boost Software License

   ## Contributing
-  me
+  I did

   ## Tests
-  me
+  Use any test parameters you would like

-  ## Questions
+  ## Questions??
-  What do you like?

-  Contact Me:

   [GitHub](https://github.com/ntraugh)